Colsel History, Family Crest & Coats of Arms

 Cornwall, one of the original six "Celtic nations" is the homeland to the surname Colsel.
 A revival of the Cornish language which began in the 9th century AD has begun.
 No doubt this was the language spoken by distant forebears of the Colsel family.
 Though surnames became common during medieval times, English people were formerly known only by a single name.
 The way in which hereditary surnames were adopted in medieval England is fascinating.
 Many Cornish surnames appear to be topographic surnames, which were given to people who resided near physical features such as hills, streams, churches, or types of trees, many are actually habitation surnames.
 The name Colsel is a local type of surname and the Colsel family lived in Cornwall.
 Their name, however, is derived from the Old English word coll, which means hill, and indicates that the original bearer lived near such a landform.
 The redundancy in the name (hills hill) is likely a later addition after the initial word cole had fallen out of use and its meaning has been forgotten.

 Early Origins of the Colsel family

 There are three other places named Coleshill in Britain.
-Coleshill is a market town in the North Warwickshire, a village and civil parish within Chiltern district in Buckinghamshire and a small village and civil parish in the Vale of White Horse district of Oxfordshire
+Coleshill is a market town in the North Warwickshire, a village and civil parish within Chiltern district in Buckinghamshire and a small village and civil parish in the Vale of White Horse district of Oxfordshire.

 Of the three places, the Warwickshire town seems to be the oldest as the first listing was found in 799 as Colleshyl.
 By the Domesday Book in 1086, the town was listed as Coleshelle and probably was derived from the Old English River Cole + hyll as in "hill on the River Cole."

 Cowlishaw is a hamlet in the township of Crompton, in the parish of Prestwick, Lancashire.
 "This surname has crossed over the border into Yorkshire, and is strong there.
 It is Americanized as Cowlinshaw."
 There are also records of the family in Cowlishaw, Derbyshire, but recent maps show no such place.

 Early History of the Colsel family

 This web page shows only a small excerpt of our Colsel research.
-Another 178 words (13 lines of text) covering the years 1418, 1424 and 1427 are included under the topic Early Colsel History in all our PDF Extended History products and printed products wherever possible.
+Another 117 words (8 lines of text) covering the years 1418, 1424 and 1427 are included under the topic Early Colsel History in all our PDF Extended History products and printed products wherever possible.